HoronLee/GoToKube/README.md

 </p>

 <pre align="center">
+Makes it easier and faster to use docker
 🧪 developing
 </pre>

 - **English** | [简体中文](./README.zh-CN.md)

-> Makes it easier and faster to use docker
-> Required Docker Client API Version >= 1.45

-Current progress:
+## Current progress:
 1. You can view docker information through the console.
 2. The console will terminate the application if it detects a Docker exception.
 3. Displaying information through the web interface